adian12/Codepath-SITE-Prework/README.md

 The following **optional** features are implemented:

-* [ ] Any HTML page elements (including game buttons) has been styled differently than in the tutorial
+* [ x] Any HTML page elements (including game buttons) has been styled differently than in the tutorial
 * [ ] Buttons use a pitch (frequency) other than the ones in the tutorial
 * [ x] More than 4 functional game buttons
 * [ ] Playback speeds up on each turn